BrianSemiglia/Cycle.swift/README.md

 Further, perspectives don't have to be specific to a single medium.
 For example, a screen implemented as a nested-tree of views could be instead be implemented as an array of independent views backed by a nested-model.
 This would prevent changes to a child-view's interface from rippling up to its parents, grandparents, etc. while still allowing for a coordinated rendering.
 Scaled up, this has the potential to produce an application where there is only ever one degree of delegation.

 ### Self-Centered Perspective
 Just as paper and celluloid aren't exclusive to the purpose of movies, drivers are independent of an application’s intentions.
-Drivers set the terms of their contract (view-model) and the events they produce.
+Drivers set the terms of their contract (view-model) and the events they output.
 Changes to an application's model don’t break its drivers' design.
 Changes to its drivers' design do break the application's design.
 This produces modularity amongst drivers.

 ### Values as Commands
 Frames in an animation are easy to understand as values, but they can also be understood as commands for the projector at a given moment.
 By storing driver-commands as values, commands can be used just as frames (verified, reversed, throttled, filtered, spliced, and replayed); all of which make for useful [development tools](https://github.com/BrianSemiglia/CycleMonitor).